What are firewalls and viruses?

 Follow our tips for protecting your computer:

 Install anti-virus software on your computer and make sure you keep it activated.
-Virgin Media has its own security program: F-Secure SAFE which includes anti-virus software called Anti-Malware.
-This is free to Virgin Media broadband customers for 12 months, so there is no need to pay for anti-virus software.
+Virgin Media has its own security program: Internet Security which includes anti-virus software called Anti-Malware.
+For this, you’ll pay nothing for 3 months then just £3 a month (or £30 a year).

 Keep your anti-virus software up to date.
-F-Secure SAFE anti-virus updates itself automatically by default, but if you have other anti-virus software it may not.
+Virgin Media Internet Security anti-virus updates itself automatically by default, but if you have other anti-virus software it may not.
 Anti-virus software is completely ineffective at protecting your computer if it is not updated on a regular basis allowing it to recognise the latest threats in circulation on the Internet.

 Install a firewall.
 You should keep your computer protected at all times with a firewall.